 PAs in India comprise National Parks, Sanctuaries, Conservation / Community Reserves and Tiger Reserves.
 It does not include Reserved Forests.

-Protected Area (PA) has been defined in the Wildlife (Protection) Act, 1972.
+Protected Area (PA) has been defined in the Wildlife (Protection) Act, 1972 (WLPA).
 Section 2(24A) says: “Protected Area” means a National Park, Sanctuary, Conservation / Community Reserve.
-These are notified under Chapter IV titled “Protected Areas”.
+These are notified under Chapter IV of the WLPA titled “Protected Areas”.

-A Tiger Reserve on the other hand is notified … Read More
+A Tiger Reserve on the … Read More